 I would rather finish out the semester off campus.
 How do I move out of my residence hall early?

 Each of you has made a decision uniquely right for you and your family about whether to return to the NAU Flagstaff Campus or finish the semester remotely as we transitioned our educational programs online.
 We respect each of these decisions.
-NAU will be providing a credit to students who are choosing to move out of university housing early this semester.

 We recognize that we have students, including many of our international students, whose best choice is to remain on campus for the remainder of the semester and, in some cases, into the summer.
 We welcome you to stay with us, and we are dedicated to maintaining a safe and healthy campus community and continuing to provide guidance that will help you contribute to your own well-being.

 The credit applies to housing and meal plans only.
 The campus remains open and our services were fully operational for the majority of the semester.
 Many of these services are still available.
 Campus health services is still taking in-person appointments, and students can still receive a consultation over the phone via telehealth.
 Our mental health crisis line is operational 24/7.
 All of these services have employees that still require our support and many have facilities-related debt service which must be paid.
-We are not planning any refunds or credits for anything other than housing and meal plans.

 How can I take care of myself during this time?